-Cataract is a common but treatable cause of visual loss, where the natural lens of the eye becomes clouded.
-This can lead to impairment in visual sharpness and can cause significant glare symptoms that can affect the quality of life.
+Cataract is a common but treatable cause of visual loss, where the natural lens of the eye becomes cloudy and discolored.
+This can lead to glare symptoms and impairment in visual sharpness that can significantly affect quality of life.

 Cataract surgery is highly successful at restoring the loss of vision caused by cataracts, and intraocular lens implants are routinely used to help minimize the need for glasses after surgery.

 However, intraocular lens implants did not previously offer a good solution to the need for reading glasses after cataract surgery.
 Until recently, patients were usually left with good uncorrected distance vision after cataract surgery, but still required reading glasses for all near-vision tasks.
 In the case of uncorrected astigmatism, both distance and reading vision were suboptimal unless glasses were used postoperatively.